-In the 1980s, the VWT established a number of reserves for otters on the Somerset Levels, together with the purchase of a major roost for greater horseshoe bats in Devon.
-From the early 1990s, further bat roosts were acquired and today the Trust manages some 40 roost sites in Britain and Ireland.
+In the 1980s, VWT established a number of reserves for otters on the Somerset Levels, together with the purchase of a major roost for greater horseshoe bats in Devon.
+From the early 1990s, further bat roosts were acquired and today the Trust manages nearly 40 roost sites in Britain and Ireland.

-From the mid-1990s, the VWT has concentrated much of its resources on bat conservation, including the protection and enhancement of roosts for rare bats.
+From the mid-1990s, VWT has concentrated much of its resources on bat conservation, including the protection and enhancement of roosts for rare bats.
 It has acquired a number of key breeding roosts for rarer bats and specifically the horseshoe bats.
 Most of the Trust’s reserves are old buildings and most are summer roosts.
-In the south-west of England the Trust’s reserves include one of the largest greater horseshoe bat roosts in Europe and together the VWT’s reserves support a substantial proportion of the British greater horseshoe bat population.
+In the south-west of England, the Trust’s reserves include one of the largest greater horseshoe bat roosts in Europe and together VWT’s reserves support a substantial proportion of the British greater horseshoe bat population.
 Additionally, in Wales, we manage a roost site that is home to the largest known lesser horseshoe maternity colony in western Europe, and in Ireland the Trust’s reserves collectively provide a home to 20% of the Irish lesser horseshoe bat population.

 The course of action undertaken once a roost has been leased or purchased by the Trust depends on the condition of the building.
 In some cases only minor works have been necessary to ensure the building continues as a suitable breeding site, but where the building has been in an advanced state of disrepair, major rebuilding work is necessary.
 Although the buildings acquired have ranged from single storey stone cottages to much larger structures, the aim of the renovation work is the same: to provide a structurally-sound building that also meets the roosting needs of the bats.